5 Strategies to Mitigate ADHD’s Effect on Family

 So often, parents of a child with ADHD are consumed by their child's disability and special needs, and forget about themselves and the rest of the family.
 It's a crucial mistake that can cost you and your loved ones dearly, and affect your child with ADHD as well.
 ADHD affects the entire family, and that must be acknowledged and treated as well.

-In our home, we have myself, my husband, Mr. T (who is also my children’s father), my daughter (14), and Ricochet, my son with ADHD (11).
-Ricochet’s ADHD (and other special needs) affects all of us profoundly, but in different ways.
+In our home, we have myself, my husband, my daughter (14), and my son with ADHD (11).
+My son's ADHD (and other special needs) affects all of us profoundly, but in different ways.

-The detriment of Ricochet’s ADHD on Mr. T is seen in our marriage.
-We often don’t see eye-to-eye on addressing behaviors and discipline, and that fuels a lot of arguments between Mr. T and I. I suspect it affects him in other ways too, but he’s not open about it.
+The detriment of our kid's ADHD on his dad is seen in our marriage.
+We often don't see eye-to-eye on addressing behaviors and discipline, and that fuels a lot of arguments between us.
+I suspect it affects him in other ways too, but he's not open about it.

-My daughter, Warrior Girl, is really the greatest casualty of ADHD in our family.
-Her brother’s ADHD behaviors cause her significant anxiety.
-It has actually reached a level where a meltdown from Ricochet will cause her to have a meltdown of her own, usually in the form of a panic attack.
-She’s so afraid of public meltdowns that she tries to get out of going anywhere with her brother.
-It’s so tough to watch her unravel.
-Unfortunately, we just can’t insulate her from ADHD.
+My daughter is really the greatest casualty of ADHD in our family.
+Her brother's ADHD behaviors cause her significant anxiety.
+It has actually reached a level where a meltdown from her brother will cause her to have a meltdown of her own, usually in the form of a panic attack.
+She's so afraid of public meltdowns that she tries to get out of going anywhere with her brother.
+It's so tough to watch her struggle.
+Unfortunately, we just can't insulate her from ADHD.

-Then, of course, there’s my sweet boy, Ricochet.
+Then, of course, there's my sweet boy.
 Obviously, ADHD affects his life in consistent and profound ways.
-He can never get away from it, not even for a moment, because it’s part of his physiology.
+He can never get away from it, not even for a moment, because it's part of his physiology.
 It goes where he goes, relentlessly.
-ADHD can be “tamed” though, and we are working on that a little every day.
+ADHD can be managed though, and we are working on that a little every day.

 Take Action

 • Have the entire family participate in therapy.
-Even if your neurotypical child doesn’t react as significantly to their sibling’s ADHD behaviors as my daughter does, ADHD is affecting them.
-Counseling for each family member will be beneficial to learn both strategies to deal with their family member’s ADHD and how to cope with the disruption ADHD brings to your home.
+Even if your neurotypical child doesn't react as significantly to their sibling's ADHD behaviors, ADHD is affecting them.
+Counseling for each family member will be beneficial to learn both strategies to deal with their family member's ADHD and how to cope with the disruption ADHD brings to your home.

 • Pay special attention to siblings.
 My daughter's favorite thing to do right now is go somewhere alone with me.
 She requests it at least once every week.
 She needs time when there's no potential for ADHD to muck up our plans or escalate her anxiety.
 We do different things together, like go to the bookstore, see a movie, get a sweet treat, hit the mall, or enjoy a pedicure.
 What you do together isn't important — showing your child the same intensity of interest you show their sibling is.